omololevy/Tic-Tac-Toe/README.md

 ## Rules
-* The object of Tic Tac Toe is to get three in a row.
-You play on a three by three game board.
+* The objective of Tic Tac Toe is to get three "X" or "O" in a row, column or diagonally (known as win-state), played on a three by three game board.
-* The first player is known as X and the second is O.
+* The first player is known as X since his/her input are "Xs" and the second is O coz his/her input are "Os".
-* Players alternate placing Xs and Os on the game board until either oppent has three in a row or all nine squares are filled.
+* Players alternate placing "Xs" and "Os" on the game board until either oppent has either of the three **win-state** or all nine squares are filled (The latter occurs only in stalemate/draw).
 * X always goes first, and in the event that no one has three in a row, the stalemate is called a cat game.